 Remove the baked beans from the oven and give everything a good stir to combine.
 Pluck out and discard the bay leaves.
 The beans should be soupy in order for the heat to penetrate evenly though the jar.
-If you need to add water, use the hot water from the small pot you used to warm your lids.
+If you need to add water, use the hot water from the canner.

 Once the canner is at zero pressure, wait 5 minutes, unlock, and remove the cover by tilting the lid away from you so that steam does not burn your face.
 Let the canner set for another 10 minutes to adjust to the change in pressure.

-Spread a dry kitchen towel on the counter.
-Use a jar lifter to lift jars carefully from canner and place on the towel.
+Spread a dry kitchen towel on the counter, and use the jar lifter to lift jars from canner and place on the towel.
 Keep upright, and don't tighten bands or check the seals yet.
 Let sit undisturbed for 12 to 24-hours to cool.

-After 12-hours, check to be sure jar lids have sealed by pushing on the center of the lid.
+After 12 to 24-hours, check to be sure jar lids have sealed by pushing on the center.
 The lid should not pop up.
 If the lid flexes up and down when the center is pressed, it did not seal.
 Refrigerate the jar and use up within a few days.

 Remove the ring bands, wash, label, date, and store in a cool, dark location (50 to 70 degrees F).
 Use within a year for the best quality.
 Yields 6 pints, or 3 quarts.